 Employer branding and personnel marketing

-Since face-to-face contact and communication with potential candidates is an essential part of its recruitment strategy, KfW IPEX-Bank took part in a number of career fairs during 2020, which from March were all held virtually.
+Since personal contact and communication with potential candidates is an essential part of its recruitment strategy, KfW IPEX-Bank took part in a number of career fairs during 2021, all of which were held virtually.

 Fair Company, fair trainee programme and Top Employer

 KfW IPEX-Bank participates in the Fair Company initiative along with a further 600 businesses.
-This is the largest employer initiative in Germany for students and young professionals and aims to ensure that university graduates and interns are treated fairly and not used as substitutes for full-time positions.
-In 2020, KfW IPEX-Bank again won recognition for its commitment in this area under the Trendence Institut's charter of fair and career-enhancing trainee programmes (Charta karrierefördernder und fairer Traineeprogramme), while the Top Employers Institute repeated its independent evaluation of KfW IPEX-Bank and awarded it Top Arbeitgeber Deutschland 2020 (top employer in Germany in 2020) certification.
+This is the largest employer initiative in Germany for students and young professionals, and aims to ensure that university graduates and interns are treated fairly and not used as substitutes for full-time positions.
+In 2021, KfW IPEX-Bank again won recognition for its commitment in this area under the Trendence Institut's charter of fair and career-enhancing trainee programmes (Charta karrierefördernder und fairer Traineeprogramme), while the Top Employers Institute repeated its independent evaluation of KfW IPEX-Bank and awarded it Top Arbeitgeber Deutschland 2021 (top employer in Germany in 2021) certification.

 Works council and representation of disabled employees

-Successful human resources policy is based on an active social partnership that takes account of employees' interests.
-The works council with its 11 members plays a key role in achieving this, and a close, trusting working relationship exists with regard to all relevant topics.
+Successful human resources policy is based on active inclusion that takes account of employees' interests.
+The works council, with its 11 members, plays a key role in achieving this, and a close, trusting working relationship exists with regard to all relevant topics.
 In collaboration with the representatives for disabled employees, the aim is to continuously increase the number of employees with disabilities.

-The information contained in this online Annual Report 2020 is based on KfW IPEX-Bank’s Management Report 2020, which you can download (in German, English version will follow soon).
-Should this online Annual Report 2020, despite the great care taken in preparation of its content, contain any contradictions or errors compared to the Management Report, KfW IPEX-Bank’s Management Report 2020 takes priority.
+The information contained in this online Annual Report 2021 is based on KfW IPEX-Bank’s Management Report 2021, which you can download Should this online Annual Report 2021, despite the great care taken in preparation of its content, contain any contradictions or errors compared to the Management Report, KfW IPEX-Bank’s Management Report 2021 takes priority.